18 January – 11 March 2017

 Armitage gathers his images from a wide range of sources including news and social media, his own personal memories and drawings from life.
 He paints in oil on cloth made from Lubugo bark, which has been harvested from trees in Uganda and is more commonly used in making sacred or ceremonial fabrics.
 He stretches the cloth across a frame, incorporating the resultant tears and sutures into the overall texture and composition of the image.

-In several of the paintings on exhibition, Armitage makes reference to ‘Baikoko’, a dance that originated on the coast of Tanzania.
+In several of the paintings in this exhibition, Armitage makes reference to ‘Baikoko’, a dance that originated on the coast of Tanzania.
 Performed by women only, it has been popularised in recent years through its appearance in Bongo Flava music videos but, due to its sexually explicit nature, the dancers have faced increasing restrictions by the Tanzanian government.
 In the painting Nasema Nawe (2016), he draws on Gauguin’s well-known painting The Vision after the Sermon (Jacob Wrestling with the Angel) (1888) by mirroring its compositional arrangement.
 While Gauguin’s picture concerns the revelation of semi-illicit religious activity, here Armitage exposes a similar trance-like communal ritualism inherent in the expressive form of the Baikoko dance.
 However, in Armitage’s painting, the figures in the foreground consciously look away from the dancers.
 In another work, Baikoko at the Mouth of the Mwachema River (2016), Baikoko dancers are depicted hovering just above the ground, in a manner that makes reference to Francisco Goya’s painting Atropos (1819-23).

 In the painting Necklacing (2016), a naked man with a tyre around his neck is framed by two sutures or lines in the Lubugo surface, that run vertically either side of his body.
 A penetrating, haunting image, the idea for the painting surfaced from an event the artist witnessed as a child, in which a naked man with a tyre around his neck was being chased through the streets of Nairobi by a large mob.
 Necklacing is the name given to this type of unlawful mob justice enacted by gangs across Africa.